SAPAC How can South Africa can Spot Scams

 Protect yourself if something feels wrong!

-Contact you banking institution immediately if you notice irregular or unusual activity.
-Or if a scammer gets your information or money.
+Contact your banking institution immediately if you notice irregular or unusual activity.
+Or if the scammer gets your information or money.

 REPORT